europaphp/skeleton/lib/Europa/App/readme.md

 Each component is required by the application and passed to the constructor.
 This should be done using a DI container.

-By default, you are provided with a class called `Container\Europa` which contains the necessary components to easily run your app.
+By default, you are provided with a class called `Europa\App\Container` which contains the necessary components to easily run your app.

     <?php